1layer2many/1layer2many.github.io/_posts/2018-07-08-mnist-classification.md

 comments: false
 ---

 It's been a while since my last (and first) post.
 So to formally publish my first post, let's review the basics of neural nets with a look into MNIST classification using the Keras library.
-But before we dive into the nitty gritty of Keras, let's take a look at how convolutional neural nets.
+But before we dive into the nitty gritty of Keras, let's take a look at how neural nets work.

 ## What are neural nets?